All Episodes

 All right, so we decided to bring in those that have a very different story to tell.

-Another one's one is that is more reality-based, not the image making, not the movie making, not the speeches that declare she's the greatest thing since sliced bread, or this checklist platitude, cliched sloganed speech she gave last night with no specifics that the media just loved.
+Another one's one that is more reality-based, not the image-making, not the movie-making, not the speeches that declare she's the greatest thing since sliced bread, or this checklist, platitude, cliched, sloganed speech she gave last night with no specifics that the media just loved.

-Even David Axelod said, No, that wasn't a great speech.
+Even David Axelrod said, no, that wasn't a great speech.

-He wrote the book, Crisis of Character, a White House Secret Service Officer disclosing his first hand experience with Hillary and Bill and how they operate.
+He wrote the book, Crisis a Character, a White House Secret Service Officer, disclosing his first-hand experience with Hillary and Bill and how they operate.

 Welcome all of you to the program.